carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 ### Gratitudes
 For blog posts to show appreciation for the activities or members of the community.

+### HPC Carpentry
+For posts related to the HPC Carpentry lesson program of The Carpentries.

 ### Incubator
 Describing announcements related to the [Carpentries Incubator](https://carpentries-incubator.org/).
 The Carpentries Incubator is a place for collaborative development of new lessons.
 It provides a space for The Carpentries community to create, test, and improve lessons, supported by systems, process, and training to foster collaboration and promote better lesson design.